RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   `.txt` files with Notepad++ or VSCode).
-* Add a context menu action called `Open externally` to all files to open them with the Operating System default program associated with their file type.
+* Add a context menu action called `Open externally` to all files to open them with the Operating System default program associated with the file type.
 * Add multi-select functionality (`Ctrl/Shift+click`).
 * Add the ability to copy/paste files and their absolute or relative paths.